jacobRaw/MTRN4231_burger_bot/README.md

 This MoveIt-based planning strategy enables reliable, closed-loop adaptation by continuously integrating updated perception data with flexible, collision-aware motion generation.

 #### UR5e Arm Control (Moveit)
-The implementation of moveit for our solution had 3 requirements:
+The implementation of MoveIt for our solution had 3 requirements:
 - The TCP must face downwards at all times.
 - The robot must avoid all collisions, including ingredients and the environment.
 - The motion must be efficient.